The 94th Regiment

 - 10 Apr Pte John Clarke aged 28 years.

-- 27 May Anne Maria Scott aged 25 days, daughter of School Master Sgt William and Catherine Scott.
+- 27 May Anna Maria Scott aged 25 days, daughter of School Master Sgt William and Catherine Scott.

 - 29 May Pte Charles Outlaw aged 24 years.

 - 3 July Sgt Maj William Baker aged 42 years.